hpcaitech/ColossalAI/applications/ColossalChat/examples/README.md

   - zero2_cpu, micro batch size=2, VRAM_USAGE=32443.22 MB
   - zero2, micro batch size=4, VRAM_USAGE=59307.97 MB

-## List of Supported Models

-For SFT, we support the following models/series:
-- Colossal-LLaMA-2
-- ChatGLM2
-- ChatGLM3 (only with zero2, zero2_cpu plugin)
-- Baichuan2
-- LLaMA2
-- Qwen1.5-7B-Chat (with transformers==4.39.1)
-- Yi-1.5

-For PPO and DPO, we theoratically support the following models/series (without guarantee):
-- Colossal-LLaMA-2 (tested)
-- ChatGLM2
-- Baichuan2
-- LLaMA2 (tested)
-- Qwen1.5-7B-Chat (with transformers==4.39.1)
-- Yi-1.5

-*-* The zero2, zero2_cpu plugin also support a wide range of chat models not listed above.

 ## Inference example
 We support different inference options, including int8 and int4 quantization.
 For details, see [`inference/`](https://github.com/hpcaitech/ColossalAI/tree/main/applications/Chat/inference).

 ## Attention
 The examples are demos for the whole training process.
 You need to change the hyper-parameters to reach great performance.